gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-textures.md

     gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_WRAP_S, gl.CLAMP_TO_EDGE);
     gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_WRAP_T, gl.CLAMP_TO_EDGE);

+you can also tell WebGL to mirror the texture when it repeat use `gl.MIRRORED_REPEAT`.
 Click the buttons in the sample above to see the difference.

 You might have noticed a call to `gl.generateMipmap` back when we loaded the texture.
 What is that for?